selianord/kzmode/README.md

 once you clicked the finish button it must submit the form to the email:admin.  and send feedback to the user

 NB:We just decided to add bootstrap carousel to our main templates (only on the homepage ) the remaining pages will have a banner images.

+NB: Implementiing the Login Systems for Admin and Users....
+User Function:
+Admin Function:
+State Admin and State usre navbar